jschuh/klipper-macros/README.md

 #### `G28`

-Extends the `G28` command to add lazy homing by not re-homing already homed axes when the `O` argument is included.
+Extends the `G28` command to add lazy homing by not re-homing already homed axes when the `O` argument is included (equivalent to the same argument in Marlin).
 See Klipper `G28` documentation for general information and detail on the other arguments.

 * `O` - Omits axes from the homing procedure if they are already homed.